RedHatInsights/insights-behavioral-spec/features/README.md

 ## `ACM/overview_page_disabled_issues.feature`

-* Displaying "Overview" page on ACM for one managed cluster in Ready state managed by AWS infrastruture for cluster with one disabled rule
+* Displaying "Overview" page on ACM for one managed cluster in Ready state managed by AWS infrastructure for cluster with one disabled rule

 ## `ACM/cluster_list.feature`